deakjahn/flutter_isolate_web/README.md

   });
 }
 ```

+There is an important difference between the two that must be understood. `doWork()` runs in the worker/isolate,
+this is the main entry point of the worker/isolate code. `onInitialized()` and the other callback run in the main app,
+this is where the main app receives messages from the worker/isolate.

 `onReceive` is the main messaging mechanism.
 Pass the `worker` and the unique name to the isolate/worker so that it can store it
 and send its messages back: